-- 6. Describe what externally-administered third-party test results are accepted for placement.
+e what externally-administered third-party test results are accepted for placement.
 Does the college accept an Early Assessment Program (EAP) result of "college ready" to exempt students from the college placement test in English?
-In math? - a.
-Bakersfield College accepts Early Assessment Program tests in English in both the college-ready category and for conditional students who are enrolled in the English (ERWC) course with at least a "C" grade in their first semester of the senior year in high school. - b.
-Bakersfield College accepts Advanced Placement scores of at least a 3 in English Language and

-English Literature as completion of Freshman Composition and a minimum International Baccalaureate (IB) score of 5 in Language A that will place a student into English B1a.
-Advanced Placement scores in statistics and AB and BC Calculus tests of at least a 3 are accepted for collegelevel math courses.
+In math? a.
+Bakersfield College accepts Early Assessment Program tests in English in both the college-ready category and for conditional students who are enrolled in the English (ERWC) course with at least a "C" grade in their first semester of the senior year in high school. b.
+Bakersfield College accepts Advanced Placement scores of at least a 3 in English Language and English Literature as completion of Freshman Composition and a minimum International Baccalaureate (IB) score of 5 in Language A that will place a student into English B1a.
+Advanced Placement scores in statistics and AB and BC Calculus tests of at least a 3 are accepted for college- level math courses.
 IB scores of at least a 4 in mathematics satisfies the transfer requirement in mathematics, lower scores could be used to place students at math transfer levels at BC.

-c.
-Bakersfield College accepts the placement test results for the California State University system and the University of California system in English and mathematics and students taking those exams are appropriately placed at college level in English (English B1a) and transfer level math courses based upon their major.

-7. Include in the Budget Plan all staff costs (salaries and benefits) for each position and the direct cost to purchase, develop or maintain assessment instruments or other technology tools specifically for assessment.
+C. Bakersfield College accepts the placement test results for the California State University system and the University of California system in English and mathematics and students taking those exams are appropriately placed at college level in English (English B1a) and transfer level math courses based upon their major.
+7. Inclu de in th e Budget Plan all staff costs (salaries and benefits) for each position and the direct cost to purchase, deve lop or n naintain assessment instruments or other technology tools specifically for assessment.
+Add budget t iii.
+Counseling, Advising, and Other Education Planning Services